-Applicants whose aims and activities conform to articles 3 and 4 of these statutes and who meet the full membership criteria set forth in article 10 of these statutes may be admitted to the Association as full members.
+Applicants whose aims and activities conform to articles 3 and 4 of these statutes and who meet the full membership criteria set forth in article 13 of these statutes may be admitted to the Association as full members.

-The rights and obligations of full members shall be as set forth in these statutes and in the internal rules.
+The rights and obligations of full members are set forth in these statutes and are also included in the internal rules.

 The rights of full members include full voting rights in the Association and the right to stand for election to the organisational structures of the Association in accordance with these statutes.